Wild Art Competition FAQ

 - your name in either the caption or image title, or on the image itself

 I work for one of the sponsored companies, can I enter?

 Unfortunately, if you are an employee of Seaton Tramway, Seaton Jurassic, Wild East Devon or Devon Art Supplies please do not enter.
 This does not affect friends and family entering.

 Who do I contact if I still have a question?

-Please email us at [email protected] and we'll be happy to help.
+Please email us at [email protected] and we will be happy to help.